Search Our Database

 yum install mariadb-server mariadb

-2) Then, type the following commands to start and enable MariaDB on boot:
+After the installation, start and enable MariaDB to automatically run on system boot:

 systemctl start mariadb.service